just95/toml.dart/README.md

 });
 ```

-But it is not allowed to add, remove or modify its entries:
+However, it is not allowed to add, remove or modify its entries.

 ```dart
 document['items'].add({ // error